7.7×58mm Arisaka: Development

-In 1937, however, rimless cartridges were found to have better performance in the testing for the magazine fed Type 97 in-vehicle heavy machine gun.
+In 1937, however, rimless cartridges were found to have better performance in tests of Kijiro Nambu's ZB-30 clone, the Type 97 in-vehicle heavy machine gun fed with straight double-stack magazines (Zbrojovka Brno held a patent on a curved one for rimmed rounds, but for some reason Japanese hadn't copied it).
 As the result, the Type 97, 7.7×58mm rimless cartridge was adopted in late 1937 by reducing the Type 92 case rim from 12.7 to 12.0 mm while retaining the same bullet weight.
-The case of the Type 97 cartridge would later be modified in 1940 during the development of the Type 99 rifles and light machine guns, where it was decided that a lighter bullet of 11.8 g (182 gr) was more efficient on short range target.
+The case of the Type 97 cartridge would later be modified in 1940 during the development of the Type 99 rifles and light machine guns, where it was decided that a lighter bullet of 11.8 g (182 gr) was more efficient on short range targets.

-With the final adoption of the rimless Type 99 7.7×58mm ball cartridge in 1940, the rim diameter of the Type 97 cartridge was standardised to 12.1mm while the late production Type 92 ammunition was modified by reducing the diameter of the case rim from 12.7 to 12.1 mm to further simplify logistics.
+With the final adoption of the rimless Type 99 7.7×58mm ball cartridge in 1940, the rim diameter of the Type 97 cartridge was standardized to 12.1mm while the late production Type 92 ammunition was modified by reducing the diameter of the case rim from 12.7 to 12.1 mm to further simplify logistics.
 This effectively allowed the older 7.7×58mm variants, including the specialized ammunition, to be chambered into the Type 99 rifles and light machine guns with some discrepancy in accuracy due to the different bullet weights.
 Nevertheless, the existing semi-rimmed cartridges would remain in service for the Type 92 heavy machine gun during World War II.